Detailed descriptions of works can be found below gallery.

 KAPRE (2020, created at Human Resources LA for Time/Space/Money residency).
 Kapre is a performance piece within SUNGKA, stemming from the supernatural shapeshifting creature of the Philippines, known to be a cigar-smoking tree dweller, and watchful giant guardian that can chirp like a bird from high in the branches.
 Tobacco farming was one of Jasmine’s grandparents’ livelihoods that overseas American markets took regular (sanctioned) cuts out of.
 In Jasmine’s work, the kapre is a witness to this long-term theft.
 In SUNGKA, Kapre uses tobacco, her family’s guava leaves and Jasmine’s actual hair.
 (KAPRE copyright ©2020, by Jasmine Orpilla.)

-SARMING (2021, created at the Madrid Theatre as AIR with Ghostlight Residency).
-Standalone ‘dancing’ installation from the upcoming performance piece “Failure of Grace.”
-Jasmine Orpilla’s grandmother’s mirror acts as a 3-way beacon to refract the gold ‘proscenium’ of the stage back to an audience which may or may not enjoy the spectacle of what is being seen: distorted blindness.
-(SARMING and FAILURE OF GRACE copyright © 2021, by Jasmine Orpilla.)
+SARMING (2021, created at the Madrid Theatre as AIR with Ghostlight Residency) Standalone ‘dancing’ installation from the filmed performance piece “Failure of Grace: Sarming & Kuarta.”
+Jasmine Orpilla’s gold mirror, inherited from her grandmother, acts as a dancing, 3-way beacon in search of signs of life in an empty house.
+(Sarming, copyright © 2021, by Jasmine Orpilla.)